 Korea: A Historical and Cultural Dictionary by Keith Pratt and Richard Rutt.
 This reference work contains approximately 1,500 entries covering Korean civilization from early times to the present day.
 Subjects include history, politics, art, archaeology, and literature.

 A Shijo Poet at the Court of King Sonjo: The Pine River Songs by Chong Ch'ol, translated by Kevin O'Rourke.
 A translation of Songgang kasa, Chong Ch'ol's (1536-1593) famous collection of Korean songs.
-Includes a biographical sketch of the author, who held many important positions, including personal secretary to the king.
+Includes a biographical sketch of the author, who was personal secretary to the king.

 Palaces of Korea by Dong-uk Kim and Tong-uk Kim.
 Guides readers through the history of palaces in Korea, daily life and ceremonial events, and palace architecture.